About blended families

 Blended families come in all shapes and sizes.

 Where children live also varies across families.
 Some children might live with you some of the time, others might live with you most or all of the time, and others might visit only occasionally.
-Different children might have different arrangements – for example, a teenage boy might be mostly at his dad’s, while his younger brother might be mostly at his mum’s.
+Different children might have different arrangements – for example, a teenage child might be mostly at his dad’s, while his younger brother might be mostly at his mum’s.

 How blended families describe themselves